Riverside, California: Climate

 Riverside experiences a semi-arid climate (Köppen climate classification BSh) bordering on an arid climate (Köppen climate classification BWh) with hot, dry summers and mild, relatively wet winters.
 Normal monthly mean temperatures range from 54.8 °F in December to 79.8 °F in August.
 On average, temperatures reach the freezing mark and 100 °F on 3.5 and 21.6 days annually, respectively.
 Record temperatures range from 18 °F on January 15, 1911, up to 118 °F on July 17, 1925, June 16, 1917, and July 6, 2018.
 On average, Riverside receives 9.39 in of precipitation annually, with measurable precipitation occurring on 35 days, with almost all of it between November and April, with February the wettest month.
+The wettest "rain year" was from July 1940 to June 1941 with 22.72 in and the driest from July 1960 to June 1961 with only 2.79 in.
+Due to the dry climate and typical lack of rain, FEMA ranks Riverside County as one of the highest-risk areas for wildfires in California, giving it a maximum risk score of 100%.

 Environment

 The Riverside area faces issues of smog and above-average levels of air pollution.
+Southern California is the only extreme nonattainment area for ozone and is one of only three severe nonattainment areas for particulate matter.
 In a comparison by the National Campaign Against Dirty Air Power (2003), the Riverside-San Bernardino-Ontario area was found to be one of the most polluted regions based on year-round particle measurements when compared to other U.S. cities.
 The city made efforts to reduce pollution by incorporating additional means of mass transit (Metrolink) and equipping its entire fleet of buses with natural gas.
 Smog decreased considerably over the next few years as local municipalities and counties worked with the South Coast Air Quality Management District to implement measures to improve regional air quality.
 In 2020, the American Lung Association rated Riverside County one of the nation's worst counties for smog.
 Most of Riverside's smog problems are the result of the prevailing wind patterns that blow the smog from the Los Angeles Basin and particulates generated by southern California's multitude of vehicles, and the Port of Los Angeles and Port of Long Beach into the Inland Empire.